Karan99singh/EncryPad/README.md

 Credits-
 File handling and User login by Karandeep singh.
-TextEditor page by Manas Khosla.
+TextEditor software by Manas Khosla.
 AES file encryption by Karan and Manas.